ericsonga/APCSAReview/_sources/Unit6-Arrays/soundA.rst

 We will have to return the count of values changed.

+.. reveal:: fr_sounda_r1
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: fr_sounda_1
         :answer_a: while
         :answer_b: for
         :answer_c: for-each
         :correct: b
         :feedback_a: You could use a while loop, but if you are looping through all values in an array it is better to use a for loop.
 It is easier to make mistakes with a while loop and forget to increment a value in the body of the loop so that the loop eventually stops.
         :feedback_b: Use a for loop when you want to loop through all or part of an array and need to change some of the values in the array.
         :feedback_c: You could use a for-each loop to loop through all of the values in the array, but you wouldn't be able to change the values.

         Which loop would be best for this problem?

+.. reveal:: fr_sounda_r2
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: fr_sounda_2
         :answer_a: samples[i].set(-limit);
         :answer_b: samples[i] = limit;
         :answer_c: samples[i] = -limit;
         :correct: c
         :feedback_a: There is no set method on arrays.
         :feedback_b: This would set the value at index i to limit rather than the negative of the limit.
         :feedback_c: This will set the value at index i to the negative of the limit.

         Which is the correct code for changing the current value to the negative of the limit?

 Mixed Up Code